 It couldn’t be easier to get from Cancun to Tulum and in this guide, I have included all the information you need to make your transfer from Cancun Airport to Tulum as simple and easy as possible.

-Whether you’re on a budget and don’t mind taking the long route on the shuttle bus or money isn’t an issue and you prefer door to door service in a private car, this Cancun to Tulum guide covers it all.
+Whether you’re on a budget and don’t mind taking the long route on the shuttle bus or money isn’t an issue and you prefer door-to-door service in a private car, this guide covers it all.

-The distance between Cancun to Tulum, it’s important to note the distance is 120 km (74 miles) and it’s approximately 1 hour and 45 minutes drive.
+When looking at how to get from Cancun to Tulum, it’s important to note the distance is 120 km (74 miles) and it’s approximately 1 hour and 45 minutes drive.

-See below for a quick overview of transportation from Cancun to Tulum:
+See below for a quick overview of transportation to Tulum:

 - Private Driver